 |Creatinine, Urine - per 24h||

-If total arsenic concentration is between 35-2000 ug/L, then Arsenic, Fractionated, will be added to determine the proportion of organic, inorganic, and methylated forms.
+If total arsenic concentration is found to be elevated based on reference intervals, then Arsenic, Fractionated, will be added to determine the proportion of organic, inorganic, and methylated forms.
 Additional charges apply.

 82175; if reflexed, add 82175

 |Component Test Code*||Component Chart Name||LOINC|